🂡 Bidding System Reference

 Q: "In 2/1 Game Force, when does the auction become game forcing?"

-The auction becomes game-forcing immediately when responder bids a new suit at the two-level in response to opener's 1H or 1S.
-After 1♠ – 2♥, the game force is set by the 2♥ response itself - not by any subsequent bid.
-Neither partner may pass until game (3NT, 4♥/4♠, or 5♣/5♦) is reached.
-This allows both players to bid descriptively rather than jumping to show strength.
+In an uncontested auction, the auction becomes game-forcing when an unpassed responder bids a new suit at the two-level after opener's 1H or 1S.
+After 1♠ – 2♥, the game force is set by the 2♥ response itself.
+Passed-hand and competitive treatment require an explicit partnership agreement.

 Q: "In 2/1 game force, what does a forcing 1NT response mean and when should I use it?"